 All graduate students are required to complete appropriate training required to complete their research and studies (health and safety training, ethics training, biosafety training, etc.), as determined by their home Department or Program.
 All graduate students also are required to complete training on the Accessibility for Ontarians with Disabilities Act (AODA), which can be completed on-line [avenue.mcmaster.ca].
 Having an understanding of how we can identify and reduce attitudinal, structural, information, technological, and systemic barriers to persons with disabilities is core to McMaster University's commitment to supporting an inclusive community in which all persons are treated with dignity and equality, and completion of AODA training is critical as McMaster's graduates move forward in their varied, chosen professions.
+Students may not graduate or register for subsequent years in their program until they have completed their required training.

-Graduate students are also required to complete and pass SGS 201 Accessibility for Ontarians with Disabilities Act (AODA).
-You can enroll in this online course through Mosaic and it will be available to you as well in Avenue to Learn.
-More information about this can be found through the Accessibility Hub.
+You must enroll in SGS 201 online course through Mosaic, and it will be available to you as well in Avenue to Learn.

-Students may not graduate or register in subsequent terms without having completed this required training.
+Students may not graduate or register in subsequent academic years without having successfully completed this course.